The Romantic Piano : About

 Every great composer of the Romantic era was also a great pianist.

-In this new 13-part series, pianist, teacher and author David Dubal explores the way the giants of the 19th century wrote for the solo piano.
+In this 13-part series, pianist, teacher and author David Dubal explores the way the giants of the 19th century wrote for the solo piano.
 Each one-hour program will focus on a single composer, from Dubal’s list of six key Romantics: Franz Schubert, Felix Mendelssohn, Frederick Chopin, Robert Schumann, Franz Liszt and Johannes Brahms.

 Each composer was impacted by the innovations in piano design, notably the arrival of the fortepiano, the predecessor of the modern piano and an instrument whose name literally means “loud-soft.”
 It was the perfect vehicle to express a wider, more intimate emotional range and capture the Sturm und Drang of the Romantic Age.